nickthecoder/tedi/README.md

 #### Additional Features in Tedi

-- Option to display line numbers.
+- Can display line numbers.
+- Highlighting text (e.g. syntax highlighting / find & replace highlights)
 - Better word breaks for coding.
 See SourceCodeWordIterator class.
 - Indent/un-indent block of text/
 - Tab key can insert spaces or tabs/
 - Easier navigation through a document, by line & column, character position, or pixel coordinate.
-- Exposes an observable list of "Paragraphs", which can be more useful than only listening to chages to the "text" property.
+- Exposes an observable list of "Paragraphs", which can be more useful than only listening to changes to the "text" property.
+- Better undo/redo.

 #### Features Missing from Tedi